CheckPointSW/harmony-endpoint-management-js-ts-sdk/README.md

 To report a bug, please go to [Report Bug](#-report-bug)

-For feedbacks please contact us at [Check Point Software Technologies Ltd.](harmony-endpoint-external-api@checkpoint.com)
+For feedback please get in touch with us at [Check Point Software Technologies Ltd.](mailto:harmony-endpoint-external-api@checkpoint.com)

 🚧🚧🚧